 Additionally, while background characters may be seen running away from, or putting out, the fire, it's not the main focus of the scene, and, when played for drama, it's never the main source of the drama.
 Otherwise, it stops being a shorthand for chaos and starts being just regular dramatic fire, which isn't a trope since we all know fire is dangerous.

 Sometimes Truth in Television because people are known to commit arson during riots, and there are some substances that can easily catch fire if accidentally knocked onto a fire.

 Subtrope of Scenery Gorn and can overlap with Battle Amongst the Flames.
 Damage Is Fire is a related concept when fire conveys damage in video games.
-See Pyromaniac for characters who like to commit arson.
+See Pyromaniac for characters who like to commit arson, and Explosive Instrumentation for a similar but usually less comical visual shorthand for "everything is going to hell in a handbasket and the protagonists are in trouble".
 Compare Evil Is Burning Hot (if both tropes are in play, see Chaos Is Evil).

 - In How to Train Your Dragon, everything burns in the Downer Beginning, when dragons assault Berk.
 The Final Battle also has the Vikings' fleet on fire and Toothless chained to one of the ships.

 - In The Hunchback of Notre Dame, there is fire at the foot of the cathedral as Frollo tries to kill Quasimodo.
 As Frollo suffers his Disney Villain Death, the fire makes it seem as if he's descending into Hell itself.